 Jack Young, ASA—MTS/ARM, CPA

-is an Accredited Senior Appraiser (ASA) of the American Society of Appraisers specializing in Machinery and Equipment Appraisals (MTS)
+helps Attorneys, BV Appraisers and CPAs with values they can depend on.
+Jack is an Accredited Senior Appraiser (ASA) of the American Society of Appraisers specializing in Machinery and Equipment Appraisals

-In addition to his CPA designation and background,Mr. Young worked for many years as an auctioneer and auction manager of machinery and equipment and business assets.
+In addition to his CPA designation and background,Mr. Young worked for many years as an auctioneer and auction manager of machinery and equipment and business assets and was awarded Master Personal Property Appraiser (MPPA) designation from the National Auctioneers Association Education Institute.
 His experience in Auditing, Accounting, Financial Analysis, and Auctioneering

 provides a strong base for the asset valuation concepts embraced by the Uniform Standards of Professional Appraisal Practice (USPAP) and the appraisal industry today.
 As an equipment appraiser, Mr. Young performs Certified / Qualified Equipment Appraisals in Northern California and Western Nevada.